cricricut/cricutdesignmaker/README.md

 And the machine will now scan for the sensor marking.
 Lastly, will cut around the designed image with accuracy.
 Question: How to make car decals with Cricut?
-Answer: Make Car Decals with Cricut (cricut.com/setup):
+Answer: Make Car Decals with Cricut (<a href="https://github.com/cricricut/cricutdesignmaker/">cricut.com/setup</a>):

 Start with preparing your design.
 Then, cut the design.